-While every child is different, most of the primary teeth (baby teeth) come in between the ages of four and 12 months.
+While every child is different, the primary teeth begin to come in between the ages of six and 12 months.
+Most of the primary teeth (baby teeth) will have erupted by 33 months.
+Girls tend to have their teeth come in before boys.
 The following are general guidelines for the eruption of the baby teeth:

 The first tooth to erupt is usually a middle, front tooth on the lower jaw, known as the central incisor.
 This is followed by the second central incisor on the lower jaw.

 Next, the four upper incisors usually come in.